callstack/react-native-testing-library/website/docs/API.md

 ### `render` options

-The behavior of `render` method can be customized by passing various options:
+The behavior of `render` method can be customized by passing various options as a second argument of `RenderOptions` type:

 #### `wrapper` option